aquasecurity/postee/README.md

      custom-field-url: #URL value, e.g., https://tour.golang.org/moretypes/7
 ```

+See the buttom of this page for other integration types and their parameters.

 ###### *To prevent providing clear text passwords in text file you can pass an environment variable, e.g. $MY_PASSWORD.
 You will need to make sure this environment variable value is passed to the container.